Get to know our club!

-Taos Milagro Rotary Club (TMR) consists of approximately 50 individuals.
-Our club is part of the Rotary District 5520 of New Mexico and Southwestern Texas.
-TMR is actively involved in our local community and international causes.
-Our main local focus is education and literacy.
+Taos Milagro Rotary Club consists of approximately 50 individuals and is part of the Rotary District 5520 of New Mexico and Southwestern Texas.
+Our club is actively involved in local community and international causes.
+Our main focus is education and literacy.
 The Annual Chile Challenge is our primary fundraiser, the proceeds of which go to the Rotary Scholarship and Literacy Funds.
-TMR has been involved in several international humanitarian missions.
+The Taos Milagro Rotary Club has been involved in several international humanitarian missions.

 Posted Thursday, August 22, 2019